NickToony/gameserver-service-java/README.md

     - e.g. for gradle (replace module name)
 `compile project(':module_name')`

-Server Example
+Configuration Example
 ------------
-The first thing you must do before using any of the methods is set a game configuration.
+The first thing you **must** do before using any of the methods is set a game configuration.
 This means that you must create a class that extends the GameserverConfig.
 For example:

 ```java
 import com.nicktoony.service.GameserverConfig;